CharlelieLrt/modulus/docs/api/models/diffusion.rst

 PhysicsNeMo examples use specialized architectures.
 These specialized architectures typically inherit from the backbones and implement additional functionalities for specific applications.
-For example the `CorrDiff example <../../examples/weather/corrdiff/README.rst>`_ uses the specialized architectures :class:`~physicsnemo.models.diffusion.song_unet.SongUNetPosEmbd` and :class:`~physicsnemo.models.diffusion.song_unet.SongUNetPosLtEmbd` to implement the diffusion model.
+For example the `CorrDiff example <../../examples/weather/corrdiff/README.rst>`_ uses the specialized architectures :class:`~physicsnemo.models.diffusion_unets.SongUNetPosEmbd` and :class:`~physicsnemo.models.diffusion_unets.SongUNetPosLtEmbd` to implement the diffusion model.

 Positional embeddings